 1. Introduction.
 Defining non-parametric models of non-Gaussian stationary processes remains a core issue of probability and statistics.
 Computing polynomial moments is a tempting strategy which suffers from the large variance of high order moment estimators.
 Image and audio textures are examples of complex processes with stationary increments, which can be discriminated from a single realization by the human brain.
 Yet, the amount of samples is often not sufficient to reliably estimate polynomial moments of degree more than 2.
-These non-Gaussian processes often have a long range dependency and some form of intermittency generated by randomly distributed burst of transient structures at multiple scales.
-Such multiscale intermittent processes appear in many domains including turbulent flows, network traffics, financial time series, geophysical and medical data.
+These non-Gaussian processes often have a long range dependency, and some form of intermittency generated by randomly distributed burst of transient structures at multiple scales.
+Intermittency, is an ill-defined mathematical notion, which is used in physics to describe irregular burst of large amplitude variations, appearing for exemple in turbulent flows [?].
+Multiscale intermittency appear in other domains such as network traffics, financial time series, geophysical and medical data.